Strehk/lazyi18n/CHECKLIST.md

 ---

-## 🎨 Phase 2: The User Interface 🔧 IN PROGRESS
+## 🎨 Phase 2: The User Interface ✅ DONE

 Building the beautiful TUI that users interact with.